Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 [![Github Release Version](https://img.shields.io/github/release/Mayriad/Mayriads-EH-Download-Shortcuts)]() [![Github Release Date](https://img.shields.io/github/release-date/Mayriad/Mayriads-EH-Download-Shortcuts)]()

+**This userscript has been replaced by its parent script, [Mayriad's EH Master Script](https://github.com/Mayriad/Mayriads-EH-Master-Script).
+The master script is vastly superior, so please use that instead.**

 A userscript for e-hentai galleries that automates the standard download process and lets you download galleries en masse directly from gallery lists via the three official methods, which include the doggie bag archiver, H@H downloader, and ehtracker torrents.

 ## Table of contents